ctsrc/hypermud/README.md

 version.
 So if all you want is to have the latest stable release of the server, all you need to do is to download [the prebuilt binary for your platform](#want-to-run-your-own-server).

+With that being said, if you still want to build the latest stable release of the server from source, here's what to do:

 ```
 cargo install hypermud-server